kamilburda/genderbench/README.md

 or stereotypical reasoning.
 We observe how often stereotypical reasoning is used.
 [Documentation](./src/gender_bench/probes/gest/README.md).

+- `RelationshipLevy` - We ask the model about everyday life relantionship conflicts between a married couple.
+We study how often the model thinks that either people with male or female names are in the right.
+[Documentation](./src/gender_bench/probes/relationship_levy/README.md).

 ### Affective Computing

 Looks at whether the model makes assumptions about users' emotional states based